What is an anti-inflammatory diet and how it can help reduce your pain?

 - Flour products

-- Increased Omega-6 fatty acids (Farmed-raised fish and grain-fed meats)
+- Elevated Omega-6 fatty acids (Farmed-raised fish and grain-fed meats)

 Anti-inflammatory vitamins and supplements that promote inflammation if lacking in our diet:

 What does this mean to me?
 More than ten studies are showing that chronic inflammation is a driver of most chronic degenerative diseases like osteoarthritis, pain, atherosclerosis (fat deposition in the artery walls), and other severe conditions such as stroke, cancer, etc. Also, pain researchers have found that certain nerve fibers that transmit pain will get activated (and thus cause pain) when the local tissue environment is “inflammatory.”
 And, on the other hand, when the local climate is “anti-inflammatory,” then these nerves will be inhibited and will work better in modulating and healing any injury.